Returning JD Students

-Recipients of a Fordham Need-based Grant or Need-based Scholarship or a federal loan (Federal Direct Unsubsidized and Direct Graduate PLUS) must complete the Free Application for Federal Student Aid (FAFSA) by June 1.
+Recipients of a Fordham Need-based Grant or Need-based Scholarship or a federal loan (Federal Direct Unsubsidized and Direct Graduate PLUS) must complete the Free Application for Federal Student Aid (FAFSA) by June 1 or within the published deadline if different.
 This is the first step in obtaining federal aid for the next academic year.
 Students who anticipate a change in their enrollment from that of the prior academic year must notify the Law School Financial Aid Office by June 1.

 - Free Application for Federal Student Aid (FAFSA).
 Fordham’s Federal School Code is 002722.

-Additionally, students must follow the instructions listed for the renewal of their specific aid and complete all the Federal and Fordham University Law School processing requirements by June 1st or within two weeks of date of notice sent by email.
+Additionally, students must follow the instructions listed for the renewal of their specific aid and complete all the Federal and Fordham University Law School processing requirements by June 1st or within the published deadline.
 Submitting the requirements by the due date ensures timely disbursement of institutional aid and federal loan(s) for the academic year.

 Merit Aid Recipients: If you received a Merit Scholarship upon your admission to the Law School, it will be renewed automatically for each subsequent year you are in attendance provided you maintain Satisfactory Academic Progress.